 Basement leaks aren’t always easy to spot, and many homeowners miss the early signs until the problem worsens.
 Look out for these common indicators that you may need basement leak repair:

-- Water stains on walls or floors: Usually brown or yellow, these stains often appear after rain or snowmelt.
-They are early indicators of water intrusion and shouldn’t be ignored, as they can signal ongoing leaks behind the surface.
+- Water seepage on walls or floors: Usually brown or yellow, these stains often appear after rain or snow melt.
+They are early indicators of water intrusion and shouldn’t be ignored, as they can signal an ongoing leak.

-- Musty odours that linger even after cleaning: A persistent musty smell may signal hidden moisture or mould.
+- Musty odours that linger even after cleaning: A persistent musty smell may signal hidden foundation water seepage.
 Even if you don’t see water, the odour is a strong sign that dampness affects your basement environment.

 - Visible mould or mildew: Commonly found around the base of walls or in corners where dampness persists.
 Mold growth not only damages surfaces but can also pose serious health risks if left untreated.